What is an endangered or threatened species?

-Steller sea lion – the Eastern distinct population segment of Steller sea lions, listed as threatened under the Endangered Species Act almost a quarter century ago, has recovered and was removed from the list.
+Steller sea lion – The Eastern distinct population segment of Steller sea lions, listed as threatened under the ESA almost a quarter century ago, has recovered and was removed from the list.
 The delisting of this population of Steller sea lions—which was once depleted due to harvests, predator control programs, and indiscriminate killing—demonstrates that species can recover with targeted conservation efforts.

-Humpback whale – in 2016, NOAA Fisheries revised the listing for humpback whales under the Endangered Species Act, dividing the whales into 14 distinct population segments and finding that 9 of these distinct population segments do not warrant listing under the Endangered Species Act.
+Humpback whale – In 2016, NOAA Fisheries revised the listing for humpback whales under the ESA, dividing the whales into 14 distinct population segments and finding that 9 of these distinct population segments do not warrant listing under the ESA.
 International conservation efforts to protect and conserve whales over the past 40 years proved successful for most populations.

-Green sea turtle – in 2016, NOAA Fisheries and the U.S. Fish and Wildlife Service revised the listing for green sea turtles under the Endangered Species Act, dividing the species into 11 distinct population segments and reclassifying two endangered breeding populations (in Florida and the Pacific Coast of Mexico) as threatened distinct population segments due to successful conservation efforts in the United States and abroad.
+Green sea turtle – In 2016, NOAA Fisheries and the U.S. Fish and Wildlife Service revised the listing for green sea turtles under the ESA, dividing the species into 11 distinct population segments and reclassifying two endangered breeding populations (in Florida and the Pacific Coast of Mexico) as threatened distinct population segments due to successful conservation efforts in the United States and abroad.

 How can I help prevent species from going extinct and aid in their recovery?

 Here are some ways you can help recover endangered and threatened species:

 - Learn about endangered and threatened species in your area and the threats they face.

 - Volunteer for restoration projects and take other actions to protect habitat.

 - Report marine mammals or sea turtles in distress.